 Online shopping is also available here.

-Books for all locations and sessions are available through the SCPS online vendor - MBS Direct.
+Books are available through the The College Store.
 If you choose to order your books from a different vendor, it is your responsibility to ensure you have the correct book.
 Some customized books may not be available through other vendors.
-You can view the booklist for the current semester here.

 Students are encouraged to pay for textbooks directly rather than using financial aid money.
 If it becomes necessary to withdraw from a course, federal regulations specify a Title IV Refund Formula be used in calculating the refund amount.
 That amount will then be returned to the aid source, not the student, and students may then owe money for the cost of the books.
 If students instead pay for the books up-front and later have excess aid funds left on account, those monies will be refunded to the student.

-Students may utilize the online buyback services provided by MBS Direct.
-MBS Direct staff also invites students to bring books to Elizabethtown Campus during the College’s buy-back week (usually during finals week of the Elizabethtown College full-semester day program).
-Hours for the College’s buy-back week are during the day; call the bookstore for information.
+Students may utilize The College Store's book buy-back week (usually during finals week of the Elizabethtown College full-semester day program).
+Hours for the College’s buy-back week are during the day; contact the bookstore for information.